daveho/MiniVM/README.md

 There are probably lots of bugs.

-Local variables in procedures are supported in theory, but at the moment there are no instructions which can access them.

 The diagnostics when error conditions are encountered are inadequate.

 More error checking is needed.